Schnell1/Project1_474/README.md

 - It will iterate over the file until it gets to the `endIndex` for that child process.
 - This allows us to concurrently read the file.

 - This program was built to allow the user to specify any number of child processes.
-It will be fun to see what the optimal number of processes for a given hardware is once the number set is much larger.

-# File Structure
+- Please run the main program
-- At the time of this writing, `forkAndSum.c` is a full demo of summing the numbers in parallel.
-All the other files were learnings to get there.
+- The other programs were all learning feats